bachmeil/embedrv2/README.md

 dubNewShared()
 ```

 This creates a dub.sdl file inside the current working directory that holds all the information needed to do the build.
+Open dub.sdl and make any changes you want.
+These could include adding dependencies on packages on code.dlang.org.
+At a minimum you'll need to add a package name that follows the dub rules.
+Change the first line to say `name "irf"`.

-Save this code in a file named irf.d:
+Save this code in a file in the root of the project (not the src subdirectory, but the same directory that holds dub.sdl) named irf.d:

 ```
 @extern_R ar1irf(double alpha, double shock, int h) {